Nearby Areas and Day Trips

 Plaza Turistico Trópico de Cáncer, Santiago, Baja California Sur, México.

-The new Tropic of Cancer monument is located just outside of Santiago, and celebrates the northernmost of earth’s three important lines of latitude.
+The new Tropic of Cancer monument is located just outside of Santiago on Highway 1, at Km 81.5, and celebrates the northernmost of earth’s three important lines of latitude.
 This monument replaced smaller, less impressive markers that had previously denoted the 23.5N parallel, and it currently serves as the centerpiece for a tourist attraction, Plaza Turística y Artesanal Trópico de Cáncer.